MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RetentionCompliancePolicy.md

 ```

 ### -RetainCloudAttachment
-**NOte**: This parameter is currently in Preview, is not available in all organizations, and is subject to change.
+**Note**: This parameter is currently in Preview, is not available in all organizations, and is subject to change.

-The RetainCloudAttachment parameter specfies that this is a cloud attachment policy.
+The RetainCloudAttachment parameter specifies that this is a cloud attachment policy.
 Valid values are:

 - $true: The policy is a cloud attachment policy.
 - $false: The policy is not a cloud attachment policy.
 This is the default value.

 For the value $true, you can only use the following location parameters:

-- SharePointLocation and SharePointLocationExdeption
+- SharePointLocation and SharePointLocationException
 - OneDriveLocation and OneDriveLocationException
 - ModernGroupLocation and ModernGroupLocationException

-A tag that uses a cloud attachment policy can be a record label or a regulatory label.
-You can't use a publishing tag for a cloud attachment policy; only apply tags are supported.
+A tag that uses a cloud attachment policy to create a rule can be a record label or a regulatory label.
+You can't use a publishing tag for a cloud attachment policy to create a rule; only apply tags are supported.

 The RetainCloudAttachment parameter is not available on the Set-RetentionCompliancePolicy cmdlet.